ivoarch/calavera-wm/README.md

 Installation
 ------------
-Edit conf.mk to match your local setup (swm is installed into the /usr/local namespace by default).
+Swm is installed into the /usr/local namespace by default, change the path indicated in the Makefile.

 Afterwards enter the following command to build and install swm (if necessary as root):

     make clean install

-If you are going to use the default bluegray color scheme it is highly recommended to also install the bluegray files shipped in the dextra package.
+**Note:** By default Swm will not be compiled with Xinerama and XFT support.
+Uncomment the respective lines in the Makefile to change this.

 Running swm
 -----------